needle-mirror/com.unity.xr.arcore/Documentation~/index.md

 For more information, see [ARSubsystems session documentation](xref:arsubsystems-session-subsystem).

-## Depth subsystem
+## Point Cloud subsystem

 Ray casts return a `Pose` for the item the ray cast hits.
 When you use a ray cast against feature points, the pose orientation provides an estimate for the surface the feature point might represent.

-The depth subsystem doesn't require any additional resources, so it doesn't affect performance.
+The point cloud subsystem doesn't require any additional resources, so it doesn't affect performance.

-ARCore's depth subsystem only produces one [`XRPointCloud`](xref:UnityEngine.XR.ARSubsystems.XRPointCloud).
+ARCore's point cloud subsystem only produces one [`XRPointCloud`](xref:UnityEngine.XR.ARSubsystems.XRPointCloud).

-For more information, see [ARSubsystems depth subsystem](xref:arsubsystems-depth-subsystem).
+For more information, see [ARSubsystems point cloud subsystem](xref:arsubsystems-point-cloud-subsystem).

 ## Plane tracking